lorinachey/AI-ML-Practice/Vision-Language/rl-vla-robotics-README.md

 ## 5. Conclusion

-Integrating Vision-Language-Action models and Reinforcement Learning is promising for robotic sequential decision making.
+Integrating Vision-Language-Action models and Reinforcement Learning is a promising direction for improving robot capabilities.
 VLA models provide semantic understanding, broad generalization, and efficient learning from diverse offline data.
 RL contributes adaptive optimization, fine grained control, and the ability to discover novel behaviors through environmental interaction.

-By carefully integrating these approaches whether through direct RL fine-tuning or hierarchical architectures, we can build robotic systems that combine the semantic richness of large-scale pre-training with the adaptability and optimality of reinforcement learning.
+By carefully integrating these approaches whether through direct RL fine-tuning or hierarchical architectures, we can build robotic systems that combine the semantic richness of large-scale pre-training with RL's ability to produce precise low-level control.
 As these methods mature and scale, we move closer to more capable robots that can understand natural language instructions, reason about their environment through visual perception, and continuously improve their capabilities through experience.

 ## 6. References